-Expanding in the U.S. As states across the U.S. continue to legalize online gambling, we are laying the foundation for the U.S. market to become our largest market by revenue.
-We are pursuing market share by deploying publishing assets on both a national and, to the extent that a state is regulated, state-based, level as well as adding U.S. content to our international destinations.
-As of December 31, 2021, we were operating in Arizona, Colorado, Illinois, Indiana, Michigan, New Jersey, Pennsylvania, Tennessee, Virginia, and West Virginia,.
-In January 2022, we commenced operations in Louisiana and New York.
-In February 2022, we obtained a license to operate in Maryland when that market launches.
+Continued Expansion in North America As states across the United States and provinces across Canada continue to legalize online gambling, the North American market has become our largest market by revenue.
+We are continuing to pursue market share by deploying publishing assets on both a national and, to the extent that a state or province is regulated, a state- or province-based level, as well as adding North American content to our international destinations.
+As of December 31, 2022 we are authorized to operate in Arizona, Arkansas, Colorado, Illinois, Indiana, Kansas, Louisiana, Maryland, Michigan, New Jersey, New York, Pennsylvania, Tennessee, Virginia, and West Virginia in the United States.
+In January 2023, we commenced operations in Ohio, and in March 2023, we commenced operations in Massachusetts.
 We are actively pursuing licenses or approvals in all states where we expect a viable market.

-Our revenue in North America has grown to \$7.5 million for the year ended December 31, 2021 from \$4.0 million for the year ended December 31, 2020 and from \$1.9 million for the year ended December 31, 2019.
-North America is the fastest growing market of our business over that period.
-In addition to growing our international flagship website Gambling.com, we intend to grow several U.S.-oriented websites, such as Bookies.com, TopUSCasinos.com, NewYorkBets.com, EmpireStakes.com, BetArizona.com, TopNJCasinos.com, VirginialsForBettors.com (soon to be BetVirginia.com), GreatLakesStakes.com, IllinoisBet.com and PennStakes.com, to become the go-to resources for information on U.S. iGaming and sports betting in their respective states.
-The launch of the Ontario market expected in April 2022 along with the potential future launches in other Canadian provinces present a significant additional opportunity for our North American operations.
+North America is the fastest growing market of our business since 2019.
+Our revenue in North America has grown to \$35.9 million for the year ended December 31, 2022 from \$7.5 million for the year ended December 31, 2020.
+In addition to growing our international flagship websites Gambling.com, Bookies.com, and BonusFinder.com, we intend to continue to grow our North America-oriented websites, such as NewYorkBets.com, BetOhio.com, BetArizona.com, BetVirginia.com, IllinoisBet.com, BetMaryland.com, BetMassachesettes.com, BetTennessee.com, and BetOntario.com, to become the go-to resources for information on North American iGaming and sports betting in their respective states and provinces.
+Our acquisition of Roto Sports, owner and operator of RotoWire.com, expands our market growth in the United States to now include fantasy sports news and data.